ickb/proposal/README.md

 On one side, even in an ideal world the original definition had a subtle flaw: the amount of CKB withdrawable from two standard deposit cells made at different blocks would likely never be the same down to the last bit, as the user making a deposit cannot forecast the actual inclusion block of the deposit transaction.

-On the other, defining a standard deposit improves protocol liquidity and prevents a certain type of DoS.
+On the other, defining a standard deposit improves protocol liquidity and prevents a certain type of DoS, so this concept cannot be eliminated.

 The solution is to add an incentivization structure: